|

 Mineral

-that contain bromine.
-THE FROG Mineral Sanitizer can be used
+Sanitizer, that can be used

 in spas, that use bromine or chlorine and it will not